I like my ladies the way I like my cocktails: strong, cool, and complex. This mint, gin, and green chartreuse cocktail has it all!

 I asked the name of the drink, to which she replied, "Femme Fatale."
 Fitting.
 Thinking I could simply look up the recipe online, I tumbled into a taxi and headed home.
 But the interwebs told a different story.
 There was no gin and chartreuse-based Femme Fatale to be found, only something sweet and fruity made with SoCo that was the antithesis of the drink I sought.

 Luckily, we tracked down the bartender a second time, and again she shook up the most ambrosial liquid I'd ever tasted.
-And this time, I made her write down the formula on a coaster.
-I put the coaster on my refrigerator and made a concerted effort to procure Green Chartreuse liqueur.
+And this time, she let me write down the formula on a coaster so I could recreate it.

 What is Chartreuse?
 Yellow Chartreuse vs. Green Chartreuse: